 There will be a lot of documents that you will need to sign and submit.
 Taking the time to compile everything that is required of you in a timely manner is essential for closing on time.

-Therefore– the last of my new homeowner tips is to organize and prioritize your documents so that you don’t miss any deadlines.
+Therefore, the last of my new homeowner tips is to organize and prioritize your documents to not miss any deadlines.

 I hope that with these suggestions, your home buying experience goes as smoothly as possible!

 You might be tempted to open up a credit card at Home Depot.
 Or, you may want to schedule a renovation for the week of your move-in.
 Perhaps, the house you are hoping to buy has a large yard.
 So, you decide to buy a nice tractor early, to celebrate your big investment.